bagder/http3-explained/en/why-ossification.md

-## Ossification
+# Ossification

-Changes to TCP also suffers from the middle-box problem: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they don't know what the options are.
+The internet is a network of networks.
+There is equipment setup on the Internet in many difference places a long the way to make sure this network of network works as it is supposed to.
+These devices, the boxes that are placed distributed out in the network are what we sometimes refer to as middle-boxes.
+Boxes that sit somewhere between the end-points that are the two primary parties involved in a traditional network data transfer.

+These boxes serve many different specific purposes but I think we can say that universally they are put there because someone thinks they must be there to make things work.

+Middle-boxes routes IP packages between networks, they block malicious traffic, they do NAT (Network Address Translation), they improve performance, some try to spy on the passing traffic and more.

+In order to perform their duties these boxes must know about networking and the protocols that are monitored or modified by them.
+They run software for this purpose.
+Software that isn't always upgraded very frequently.

+While they are glue components that keep the Internet together they are also often not keeping up with the latest technology.
+The middle of the network typically doesn't move as fast as the edges, as the clients and the servers of the world.

+All network protocols that these boxes might want to inspect and have ideas about what is okay and what is not then have this problem: these boxes were deployed a while ago when the protocols had a feature set of that time.
+Introducing new features or changes in behavior that weren't known before, risks ending up considered bad or illegal by such boxes.
+Such traffic may very well just be dropped or delayed to the degree that users really don't want to use those features.

 That is called "protocol ossification".

+Changes to TCP also suffers from ossification: some boxes between a client and the remote server will spot unknown new TCP options and block such connections since they don't know what the options are.
 If allowed to detect protocol details, systems learn how protocols typically behave and over time it becomes impossible to change them.

 The only truly effective way to "combat" ossification, is to encrypt as much as possible of the communication to prevent middle-boxes to see much of the